 Of course, you’ll find many hosts that don’t give out coupons or don’t even have an affiliation program, but that doesn’t mean they’re not good hosts.

 7. Do Your Own Backup

 The following question might have crossed your mind – Should we trust and rely on our hosts to backup our files?
 Of course not.
 While the host needs to perform regular backups, it can be considered unwise not to do off-site backups.

 8. Use a One-Time Credit Card or PayPal

 Always use PayPal for the transaction if you are not an American, and PayPal is the only US Dollars you have.
 It may be impractical, slow, and costly to ask your local bank do the conversion.

 If you have no choice but to use your Credit Card, make sure the company is a reputable one to avoid ending up an unpleasant ride.

 9. Avoid Long-Term Contracts Unless You Trust them

 We’ve seen how companies are giving us a ridiculous discount for paying two years up-front.
 Unless the web host has an excellent track record, else think twice.

-Editor’s note: This post is written by Raja for Hongkiat.com.
-Raja maintains the community-powered web hosting reviews site HostWisely.com.
-He regularly publishes interesting articles on web hosting, web development, and the latest hosting deals and coupons.
+(This guest post is written by Raja for Hongkiat.com.
+Raja maintains the community-powered Web hosting reviews site HostWisely.com.
+He regularly publishes interesting articles on web hosting, web development, and the latest hosting deals and coupons.)